Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Problem Settings

 The ${W \rightarrow S \leftarrow G}$ relationship can represent any selection bias mechanism that induces a gender dependency upon otherwise gender-neutral entities.
 For example, in data sources like Wikipedia written about people, it is plausible that \textit{access} ($S$) to resources has become increasingly less \textit{gender} dependent ($G$), as we approach more modern \textit{times} ($W$), but not evenly distributed to all \textit{locations} ($W$).
 In data sources like Reddit written by people, the selection mechanism could capture when the style of subreddit moderation may result in \textit{gender}-disparate ($G$) \textit{access} ($S$), even for \textit{gender-neutral subreddits topics} ($W$).
 In both scenarios, the disparity in \textit{access} can result in preferential inclusion of samples into the dataset, on the basis of gender.

-\cref{fig-DAG-w2g}(b) is the unspecified counterpart to the well-specified \cref{fig-DAG-w2g}(a).
+Figure~\ref{fig-DAG-w2g}b is the unspecified counterpart to the well-specified Figure~\ref{fig-DAG-w2g}a.
 To satisfy our definition of an unspecified task, we must obscure any causal features of $Y$ from $X$.
 In the case of gendered pronoun resolution, this is captured in the DAG by removing the path between $G$ and $X$.
 Further, because $W\!$ is also gender-neutral, once we have removed any gender-identifying features from $X$, we additionally remove the path between $X$ and $Y\!$, as there is no longer any feature in $X$ causing $Y\!$.

-Here, we use $W\!$ to represent \textit{time} and \textit{location}, with the assumption of an inference-time context where the existence of male and female genders are time-invariant and spatially-invariant, and thus no \textit{gender vs.\ time} and \textit{gender vs.\ location} correlations are expected in the real-world target domain.
+Here, we use $W\!$ to represent \textit{time} and \textit{location}, with the assumption of an inference-time context where the existence of male and female genders is time-invariant and spatially-invariant, and thus no \textit{gender vs.\ time} and \textit{gender vs.\ location} correlations are expected in the real-world target domain.

-Finally, note the heterogenous nature of the DAG variables, in which $X$ and $Y$ represent high dimensional entities like the dataset text and LLM predictions, while $W\!$, $G$, and $S$ represent latent representations and mechanisms in the LLM.
+Finally, note the heterogeneous nature of the DAG variables, in which $X$ and $Y$ are high dimensional entities like the dataset text and LLM predictions, while $W\!$, $G$, and $S$ are learned latent representations and mechanisms in the LLM.